-In order to assess the potential impacts on Annex IV species and considering the nature and scale of the proposed works, the zone of influence is defined as:
+In order to assess the potential impacts on Annex IV species and considering the nature and scale of the Works, the Zone of Influence is defined as:

-- The immediate area around the proposed works; - The Liffey Estuary Lower Transitional Waterbody - Dublin Bay Coastal Waterbody.
+- The immediate area around the Works;

+- The Liffey Estuary Lower Transitional Waterbody

+- Dublin Bay Coastal Waterbody.

-The Liffey Estuary Lower Transitional Waterbody and the Dublin Bay Coastal Waterbody are the extents to which hydrological impacts could potentially occur upstream and downstream of the proposed works in the River Liffey and Dublin Bay^2 .
+The Liffey Estuary Lower Transitional Waterbody and the Dublin Bay Coastal Waterbody are the extents to which hydrological impacts could potentially occur upstream and downstream of the Works in the River Liffey and Dublin Bay.